Part VII

 Conclusion of the Void: Integration

-Through Void Meditation, some practitioners touch what feels like a field of potential and discover this center as an accessible anchor.
+Some practitioners touch what feels like a field of potential and return with a living anchor.
 Others simply find a quieter nervous system and a little more space around experience; this, too, is complete.
+Intense visions are entirely optional; moving slowly is a fully valid expression of the work.

 If re-entry brings turbulence, return to simple anchors—breath, orientation, one honest action—so Void-sourced insight has a clear path into life.
+High states do not cancel relational responsibility; they sharpen it.